 Architect of Record: Invizij Architects

-Royal Oak Dairy, which began in 1898, was the last of Hamilton’s two dozen dairies to close, with that era ending in1981.
-The brick building on East Avenue North was built in 1929 when milk was still delivered by horse-drawn wagons and the horse stable part of the building is still evident.
+The brick building for Royal Oak Dairy on East Avenue North was built in 1929 when milk was still delivered by horse-drawn wagons and the horse stable part of the building is still evident.
 Indwell’s goal is to reflect the historic character of the original dairy building, however with a new building as the original was in too poor a state of disrepair.
-The original horse stable structure, with a long ramp that was used to bring the horses to the second level above the carriages, will remain and be restored as part of the redevelopment.
-An outdoor gathering space between the coach house and two new buildings will be a semi-public space called the Piazza and the entire development will be designed and built to the Passive House standard
+The original horse stable structure, with a long ramp that was used to bring the horses to the second level above the carriages, remains and has been restored as phase two of the redevelopment.
+An outdoor gathering space between the coach house and two new buildings creates a semi-public space called the Piazza, and the entire development will be designed and built to the Passive House standard.